-The Project Site is located in an urban area and is currently undeveloped.
-The Modified Project includes development of an infill site with 62 residential dwelling units, allowed under the existing zoning and land use designation for the site, as amended by the General Plan Amendment and Specific Plan Amendment that are part of the Modified Project.
+The Project Site is located in an urban area and is currently developed with Fab Cars and Trophy Automotive Dealer Group in five buildings (totaling approximately 104,000 square feet) and surface parking.
+The Modified Project includes development of an infill site with 315 residential dwelling units, allowed under the existing zoning and land use designation for the site and in accordance with the State Density Bonus law.
 The Modified Project's construction activities would generate groundborne vibration.
 (As a residential development, the Modified Project's operation activities would not generate groundborne vibration.)
-Consistent with the Certified EIR, a groundborne vibration impact analysis was prepared for the Modified Project (refer to Attachment F), summarized below.
+Consistent with the Certified EIR, a groundborne vibration impact analysis was prepared for the Modified Project (refer to Attachment D) that demonstrates the Modified Project would not result in any significant groundborne vibration impacts.
+Thus, the Modified Project would not result in the generation of excessive groundborne vibration or groundborne noise levels.
+Therefore, the Modified Project would not result in new or increased significant impacts beyond those identified in the Certified EIR.